sallonoroff/sallonoroff.github.io/_posts/2009-03-26-microsoft-add-ins-add-ons.md

 author: mark
 layout: post
 tags:
-  - diagnostics
-  - export
   - microsoft
   - office
   - pc
-  - pdf
   - software
   - utilities
   - windows
 ---
 When asked by a Windows-user how they can convert their work to a PDF, i usually respond with two possible solutions &#8211; [OpenOffice](http://www.openoffice.org/) and [PDFcreator](http://sourceforge.net/projects/pdfcreator/).
-If they&#8217;re wanting to convert an MS Office document then they can open it in OpenOffice and use the built-in PDF-export feature to create a PDF.
+If they're wanting to convert an MS Office document then they can open it in OpenOffice and use the built-in PDF-export feature to create a PDF.
 Alternatively, PDFcreator can be used from any program (that allows printing) since it appears as a printer and so allows you to &#8220;print out&#8221; PDF versions of your text, table, chart, image, etc.

 I have, however, just discovered that Microsoft offer an &#8220;Add-in&#8221; for Office 2007 that eliminates the need any of the above  if it is just Office documents you&#8217;re interested in converting.
-It&#8217;s called &#8220;[Microsoft Save As PDF or XPS](http://www.microsoft.com/downloads/details.aspx?FamilyID=4d951911-3e7e-4ae6-b059-a2e79ed87041&displaylang=en)&#8221; and, surprise surprise, it simply adds a &#8220;Save as PDF&#8221; option to the menu in Word, Excel, Powerpoint, et al. Click that and the job&#8217;s a good &#8216;un.
+It's called &#8220;[Microsoft Save As PDF or XPS](http://www.microsoft.com/downloads/details.aspx?FamilyID=4d951911-3e7e-4ae6-b059-a2e79ed87041&displaylang=en)&#8221; and, surprise surprise, it simply adds a &#8220;Save as PDF&#8221; option to the menu in Word, Excel, Powerpoint, et al. Click that and the job's a good 'un.

-Of course, my original suggestions are valid if you don&#8217;t have MS Office 2007 (the add-in only appears to exist for that version) or you want to create PDFs from apps other than Office.
+Of course, my original suggestions are valid if you don't have MS Office 2007 (the add-in only appears to exist for that version) or you want to create PDFs from apps other than Office.

 Finding this little tool reminded me of a few other &#8220;hidden&#8221; Microsoft add-ons and utilities i once discovered: